Darki8/docker-web-db-main/README.md

 This is a Simple Recipe Database to showcase how a website is run in Docker and how it can acces a Database.
 All Inkusive with the devcontainer.

+If you want to Change the Example Users or Passwords change them ONLY IN THE .env FILE!
+Or if you want to add more MYSQL Statements to initzialize on boot add them to the init_db.sh

 Launch Dev Container
 Once you have Visual Studio Code and the Remote - Containers extension installed, you can launch the dev container by clicking the button below: